opengisch/QField-docs/documentation/how-to/digitize.en.md

 !![](../assets/images/remember_checkboxes.webp,250px)

 ## Geometry editing

 :material-tablet: Fieldwork

 To edit the geometry of pre-existing features, enable the *Digitize mode* by tapping on the *pencil icon* underneath the legend.

 Once in digitize mode, a new *Edit geometry* button will appear in the title bar of an identified feature form.
-Clicking on the button will activate the geometry editor environment which offers four tools:
+Clicking on the button will activate the geometry editing environment which offers four tools:

 - A vertex editor tool;
 - A geometry split tool;